ROMS-Mk-2/ROMS/README.md

 - MacOS (MacOS Sonoma 14.2.1 or Later)
 - GNU/Linux (In Development)

+# Installation Guide:
+1.)
+Download the newest release version.
+2.)
+Unzip the downloaded .zip file into a secure directory.
+3.)
+Run the ROMS Mk.2 .exe file located inside of the unzipped directory.

 # ROMS Mk.2
 The ROMS Mk.2 codebase is licensed under The MIT License (MIT)